Johan Sverdrup

 Johan Sverdrup (30 July 1816 – 17 February 1892) was a Norwegian politician from the Liberal Party.
-He was the first prime minister of Norway after the introduction of parliamentarism and served as the fourth prime minister of Norway.
+He was the first prime minister of Norway after the introduction of parliamentarism.
 Sverdrup was prime minister from 1884 to 1889.

 Early years

-He was born at Sem in Vestfold, Norway.
-He was the son of Jacob Liv Borch Sverdrup (1775–1841) and Gundelle Birgitte Siang (1780–1820).
+He was born at Sem in Vestfold, Norway, to Jacob Liv Borch Sverdrup (1775–1841) and Gundelle Birgitte Siang (1780–1820).
 His father was a pioneer in scientific agriculture in Norway.
 He finished his law studies in 1841.
 He worked as a lawyer in Larvik, a small town on the west coast of the Oslofjord.
-In 1851 he was for the first time elected to the Storting, and from then until his appointment as prime minister in 1884, he was one of the leaders of parliament.
+In 1851, he was for the first time elected to the Storting, and from then until his appointment as prime minister in 1884, he was one of the leaders of parliament.
 In Norway, political parties were considered inappropriate and unwanted.
 Sverdrup tried from his earliest days in the Storting to form a radical party consisting of the large group of peasants and the radical elements among the representatives from the cities.
 His first attempt was named the "lawyers' party" after the profession of the leaders of the group.
-It soon became evident that the times were not ripe for such a radical novelty, and for the next years Sverdrup knit a loose alliance with the peasant leader, Ole Gabriel Ueland (1799–1870).
+It soon became evident that the times were not ripe for such a radical novelty, and for the next years Sverdrup knit a loose alliance with the peasant leader Ole Gabriel Ueland (1799–1870).